MSR Windburner Review

-The Windburner stove is a bit heavier than other similar products, coming in at just over fifteen ounces, but where it shines is in its packing size.
-It features a smart, compact design in which the 4 oz. canister, folding canister stand, and pack towel can all be fit inside the 1.0 L pot, and the full-size bowl snaps on the outside.
+This stove is a tad heavier than similar products, coming in at just over fifteen ounces, but where it shines is in its packing size.
+It features a smart, compact design in which the 4 oz. fuel canister, folding canister stand, and pack towel can fit inside the 1.0 L pot, with the full-size bowl snapping onto the outside.

 In the end, the whole stove takes up as much room as a one-liter thermos.
-This is particularly useful for backpackers who like to pack in all of the gear they can, although the one downside is the added weight, which as we know, is a larger issue for camping equipment than any home appliance.
+The one downside, however, is the added weight which as we know is a greater issue for camping equipment than for any home appliance.
 Most products fall somewhere between three and four ounces lighter than the Windburner.

 An unfortunate reality is that sometimes the gear we buy is not as durable as it should be.
-And yet still, many of us run into products now and then that perform well, but fall apart within a few months.
-This is one problem that the MSR Windburner stove does not share with its cheaper competitors.
+Many of us purchase products that perform well to start with yet fall apart within months.
+This is not a problem for this MSR stove.

-With its heavier design, you don’t have to worry about breaking it if dropped.
-As far as stability during use, however, you may want to keep an eye on it while it is on, especially in windy conditions.
-The 1.0-liter pot stands tall and makes the canister stand a little top heavy.
+With its heavier design, you don’t have to worry about it breaking if dropped.
+As far as stability during use goes, however, you may want to keep an eye on it while it is on, especially in windy conditions.
+The 1.0-liter pot stands tall and makes the canister stand a little top-heavy.
 Perhaps this was why it was built a little heavier so that it could withstand such teetering over and multiple impacts with the hard ground.

-If you’re looking for an integrated canister stove system that is a bit more stable, you may have better luck with the MSR Reactor, Jetboil Flash, or Jetboil Sol, which are all built wider and sit lower than the MSR Windburner stove system.
+If you’re looking for an integrated canister stove system that is a bit more stable, you may have better luck with the Jetboil Flash, Jetboil Sol, or the Reactor stove from MSR which are all built wider and sit lower than the MSR Windburner stove system.